boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 end
 ```

-The above code tells lono to generate 2 templates at `output/templates/ec2.yml` and `output/templates/eip.yml`.
+The new code tells lono to generate 2 templates at `output/templates/ec2.yml` and `output/templates/eip.yml`.
 Both templates use the same source template `app/templates/ec2.yml`.
 However, each one has a different value for the `eip` variable.
-The `eip` variable is available in the `app/templates` as `@eip`.
+The `eip` variable is available in the `app/templates` as the `@eip` instance variable.

-In the source template `app/templates/ec2.yml` we modified it to include a few
+We modify the source template `app/templates/ec2.yml` and add
-`<% if @eip %>` checks at the sections of the template where we want to include EIP related components.
-Here's a portion of the template as an example:
+`<% if @eip %>` checks where we want to include EIP related components.
+Here's a portion of the template to demonstrate:

 ```
 ...